Skip to main content

 • --verbose — raise log level to Debug.

-Conflicts (a real file exists at the destination) are backed up to <path>.homie-backup-<timestamp> before linking — Homie never silently overwrites your data.
+• Plain files are symlinked into $HOME at the matching path.
+If a real file already lives at the destination, it’s backed up to <path>.homie-backup-<timestamp> before linking — Homie never silently overwrites your data.

 hm render